lerna-demo/ConfigRepo/README.md

 # ConfigRepo

-Contains the configuration for the config server for both microservice-a and microservice-b
+Contains the configuration for the config server for microservice-a, microservice-b and the react-app